 Sound confusing?
 Don't worry.
 We include steps on how to do this in all our Jeep CB kits and have also included pictures of how this looks below.

 Mounting the antenna on the rear of the Jeep - either on the tire carrier, tub or bumper - is probably the most popular location drivers choose.
 And it's not a bad option!
 The antenna is out of the way in the back, protected from overhanging brush, and there are a number of vehicle specific mounts for rear mounting.

 But you do need to be careful of two things when mounting in the rear.

 First, make sure your antenna has a MINIMUM of 1/3 of the length above the roofline.
 If you don't have at least this much showing, you're likely going to have some noticeable performance issues.

 Secondly, be aware that for Jeeps with fiberglass or soft tops there's a greater likelihood of having less than top-notch performance compared to mounting the antenna in the front of the vehicle.

 Without getting too technical, CB antennas use a vehicle's metal chassis to send and receive a signal.
 So when the antenna can't see much metal (as is the case when mounted on the back behind a fiberglass topper), it can't function nearly as well.

-Now, we have a lot of Jeep owners who mount their antenna on the rear of their Jeep and it works out just fine.
-In terms of antenna tuning, they probably won't get super lower SWR readings (which equates to top-notch performance), but performance is overall satisfactory.
+We have a lot of Jeep owners who mount their antenna on the rear of their Jeep and it works out just fine.
+In terms of antenna tuning, they probably won't get super low SWR readings (which equates to top-notch performance), but performance is overall satisfactory.
 You're likely to get SWR in the 1.5 to 2.0ish range.

 For most Jeep owners, the slight decrease in performance (hard to say for sure, but roughly 20% to 25%) is worth it for a convenient mounting location that utilizes a mount made specifically for their vehicle.
-But it's something to be informed about when making your decision.
+It's just something to be informed about when making your decision.